 Worldwide consistency.
 All of our contests at a given level (elementary, middle, high school) have the same format worldwide, and the same questions are administered in multiple cities for each test release, so students get the same mathleague.org test experience regardless of where they compete.
 Posting our results online also allows participants to compare the scores across test sites.

 Ongoing expansion.
 We are growing quickly and are eager to move into new areas.
 If we don't currently hold contests in your area, get in touch with us so we can work together to set up a competition.
-If you would like to see a state, provincial, or national championship where you live, we would like to help make that happen.
-Recently we held the first-ever national mathematics championship for elementary students in the United States.
-We are getting ready to establish a national championship in South Africa for students in grades 4 through 12, and we are looking to expand our reach into any areas where there is sufficient interest.
+If you would like to see a State, Provincial, or National Championship where you live, we would like to help make that happen.
+In 2014 we established the first-ever National Championship for elementary students in the United States.
+We are currently working on establishing National Championships in countries around the world, and we are looking to expand our reach into any areas where there is sufficient interest.

 Because it's such a rewarding experience!
 By opening your school for a competition, run by one of our staff, you can:

 At schools that have hosted mathleague events previously, there may also be an option to run the competition on your own, without a mathleague staff member on site.
 A teacher or other representative of the school would need to do all of the preparatory and administrative work, but the school would also keep all the registration fees and have more control over the schedule.
 This could be an excellent fundraising opportunity for experienced schools.
 If you are interested in exploring this option, please contact us at firstname.lastname@example.org.